 They clinked shot glasses.
 As Braddock downed the tequila, Dominic buried his hands deep in the mount of ice cubes in the freezer at his waist.
 He produced a weatherproof lock box that he quickly opened.
 His face went pale when his right hand found nothing inside.

 In a fury, Braddock reached across the bar and grabbed Dominic’s thick wrist and turned it palm up.
-A skin deformity on his wrist was evidenced to everyone who was watching.
+A skin deformity on his wrist was on display to everyone who was watching.

 “Did I mention, Lana, that for years in Argentina they have been experimenting with tattoo removal?
 That doctor I was telling you about.
 It was one of his specialties,” Braddock said as he traced the scarring with a cigarette.
 “You see this right here.
 This used to be a tattoo.
 Nothing fancy.
 Not like the movies tell you.
-Instead, they would get a tattoo of your blood type on your arm in case they were wounded.
-A mark that led to many Nazi arrests after the war.
+No skulls or swastikas.
+Instead, they would get a tattoo of their blood type on their arm in case they were wounded.
+A wise battlefield strategy that turned into a blunder for many Nazis arrested after the war.
 A mark that clearly our friend here had removed.”

 Braddock forced his face into Dominic’s.
-“It’s funny how Holocaust survivors wear their tattoos as a badge of honor now while you hide yours in shame.
+“It’s funny how Holocaust survivors wear their tattoos as a badge of honor while you hide yours in shame.
 Understand that men like you cannot erase their past.
 It cannot be removed.
-It seeps into the blood and soul.”
+It seeps into the blood and stains the soul.”